timmcginley/41936/Course/Mentors/README.md

-# 41936
+# Mentors

-Advanced Building Design @ DTU Construct
+Advanced Building Design Mentors, select groups based on their [Assignment 1](Assignments/A) presentation.